Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 - All boards are visible to all team members – everyone, who you invite to your Miro account can see your content

-Miro offers to use built-in video chat right on the board with up to 25 participants using videoconferencing simultaneously.
-You can use on Team, Business, Consultant, and Enterprise Plans.
+- Miro offers to use built-in video chat right on the board with up to 25 participants using videoconferencing simultaneously.
+You can use it on Starter, Business, Consultant, and Enterprise plans

 It’s also possible to use Miro together with your videoconferencing tool of choice: